First magnet in collider’s tunnel

 Media, 29 December 2021

 On 28 December, the first superconducting magnet was installed in the tunnel of the collider of the NICA accelerator complex.
 Moreover, a testing system of the MPD solenoid was launched.
-The festive event took place with the participation of the Institute’s Directorate, heads of the JINR scientific laboratories, and representatives of the organisations involved in the construction of the collider.
+The festive event took place with the participation of the Institute’s Directorate, heads of the JINR scientific laboratories, and representatives of the organizations involved in the construction of the collider.

 The significant event started in the tunnel of the future NICA collider.
 The tunnel is completely ready for the installation of cryomagnetic modules.
 JINR Director Grigory Trubnikov, Scientific Leader of the Institute Victor Matveev, JINR Vice-Director Vladimir Kekelidze, and Scientific Leader of the Laboratory of Nuclear Reactions Yuri Oganessian symbolically installed the first out of 80 such dipole magnets.
 It is planned to complete the installation of all the superconducting magnets in the collider’s tunnel in a year and then to start cryogenic tests.